 - 2 cups shredded chicken

-- Beat together coconut flour, sunflower seed flour, tapioca powder and baking powder.
+- Beat together coconut flour, pumpkin seed flour, tapioca powder and baking powder.
 Slowly incorporate butter and salsa.
 Set aside.

 - Spoon 1-2 Tbsp of the mixture into the middle of each corn husk.
 Top with 1 Tbsp chicken.